Aom2432/AI-Job-Related-Market-Data-Analysis/README.md

 Please visit this notion site for all details of the analysis.
 - The first section is all behind the scenes works.
-- The last section is all about analysis(Started from Conclusion of the Analysis section) This project doesn't represents the real world data, but this analysis try to represent all insight close to the real world needs as possible.
+- The last section is all about analysis(Started from Conclusion of the Analysis section)
+    - There is a pdf version for analysis only in the file.
+(AI-related jobs market Conclusion analysis.pdf) This project doesn't represents the real world data, but this analysis try to represent all insight close to the real world needs as possible.